Tooth-to-tail ratio

-Tooth-to-tail ratio is often inversely related to its technological capabilities and subsequently its overall power.
+A force's tooth-to-tail ratio is often inversely related to its technological capabilities and subsequently its overall power.
 While a force with a high tooth-to-tail ratio will have more personnel devoted to combat, these soldiers will lack the support provided by the tail.
 Such support includes the logistics and communication infrastructure on which modern forces depend.
 A force with a higher tooth-to-tail ratio may have more combat troops, but each will be less effective.

 The tooth-to-tail ratio of the US military has varied widely in its different conflicts.